-Ages 3-6 years (Pre-K & Kindergarten) - Teachers: Linda Miller, Jessika Casey, Consuelo Green, Carolyn Thomas, Pen Ripke, Bethany Torres, Amy Stewart, Amy Williams, & Venessa DeCree
+Ages 3-6 years (Preschool through Kindergarten) - Teachers: Linda Miller, Venessa DeCree Consuelo Green, Carolyn Thomas, Pen Ripke, Bethany Torres, Amy Williams, & Terre Orenchuk

-In this three-year program, Early Childhood students learn in multi-age settings.
-Our environment is filled with scientifically designed manipulatives that engage young learners.
-These Montessori materials ease students into beginning reading and mathematics.
-Practical life, sensorial and prewriting skills are developed.
-Students are also introduced to cultural studies, a foreign language, science, music, art, and physical education and beginning library skills.
+Early Childhood, or Children’s House, students learn in multi-age settings of 3 to 6-year-old children.
+Our environments are filled with scientifically designed manipulatives that engage young learners.
+These Montessori materials ease students into practical life, beginning reading, mathematics, sustained concentration, sense of order, independence, and further refine motor skills.
+These language rich environments also develop oral communication skills, define and refine the senses through the use of the Sensorial area, and develop fine motor/pre-writing skills.
+Students are also exposed to cultural studies, a foreign language, science, music, art, physical education, and beginning library skills.
 Students learn individually and in small groups.

-(Children’s House is the Montessori alternative to preschool.)
+(Children’s House is the Montessori alternative to preschool through Kindergarten)

 Practical Life is divided into 4 categories: Care of Self, Care of the Environment, Concentration & Coordination and Social Graces.
 For these exercises we use familiar objects – buttons, brushes, dishes, pitchers, water and many other things which the child recognizes from her home experience.
 Practical Life is a very important part of the Montessori program.
 They are everyday life skills that children learn in order to function in society.
 These activities satisfy the need for imitation, and help develop coordination.
 They enable children to expand their attention span and develop concentration essential for all academic learning to manifest independence, self-confidence, and self-awareness develop steadily through the use of materials for: caring for oneself and the environment, social skills of grace and courtesy, and control and refinement of movement.
 Each task helps the child to perfect her coordination so that she will be able to work later with the more intricate academic materials.
 No learning takes place without concentration and attention which these exercises help develop.
 These delightful activities will prepare the hand to write and the mind to read.
 Indirect learning lays the best foundation.